igorkulman/coding-journal/content/post/2018-01-24-add-mobile-iron-to-swift-app.md

 Do not forget to define it as a bridging header in your projects configuration.

-Now you can use the AppConnect SDK in exactly the same way as described in the documentation for Objective-C.
+Now you can use the AppConnect SDK in exactly the same way as described in the documentation for Objective-C. You just need to disable bitcode for your project, otherwise it will not build because of the libcrypto.a library.